jackfromeast/browser-dojo/README.md

 ## What is the Web-Pwn?

-The term 'Pwn' typically refers to binary exploitation through memory corruption vulnerabilities in CTF.
-While, 'Web' focuses on exploiting vulnerabilities in the modern web world, such as XSS, CSRF, and SQL injection, which primarily are injection-based vulnerabilities.
+The term 'pwn' typically refers to binary exploitation through memory corruption vulnerabilities in CTF.
+While, 'web' focuses on exploiting vulnerabilities in the modern web world, such as XSS, CSRF, and SQL injection, which primarily are injection-based vulnerabilities.
 'Web-Pwn' is a specialized term that describes the exploitation of memory-related vulnerabilities within essential web components like browsers, JavaScript runtimes, PHP runtimes, and others.
 These vulnerabilities can be triggered by an attacker through specific web-based operations.

 This repository is used to collect a list of ctf challenges of 'Web-Pwn' with the description, attachments, exp and writeups.